 3 Little-Known Facts About Basset Hound and Labrador Retriever Mix Puppies

-- The Basset Hound and Labrador Retriever Mix has a tendency to drool.
+- The Basset Hound and Labrador Retriever Mix tend to drool.
 Keep a cloth handy, especially after they drink or eat.

-- The love people and need to live with them.
+- They love people and need to live with them.
 They are not suitable to put outside the home.

 - Basset Hound and Labrador Retriever Mix dogs with long bodies need to be helped a little to look after her back.